 Geranium is one such oil, and its anxiolytic (anti-anxiety) actions are demonstrated well in the 2015 study published in Journal of Caring Sciences, analyzing geranium essential oil used in labor.

 The researchers used a rose geranium variety diluted and dropped onto some of the participants’ collar as a personal inhalation method.
-During the heavy work and high anxiety of active labor, those with rose geranium had improved in not only reported anxiety levels but in blood pressure, too.
+During the heavy work and high anxiety of active labor, those with geranium had improved in not only reported anxiety levels but in blood pressure, too.
 (2)